-A software, during its conception, is a simple abstraction.
+Software, during its conception, is a simple abstraction.
 You imagine what you would like to achieve, but you can’t do it until it comes to existence (at least partially).
 That’s why front-end work is really important - it bridges the gap between what your clients imagine to what they see.

-By quickly presenting clients something visual you can gather much more relevant feedback, avoid early pitfalls and significantly increase the likelihood of success.
+By quickly presenting clients with something visual you can gather much more relevant feedback, avoid early pitfalls and significantly increase the likelihood of success.
 Besides, chances are your clients won’t care about magnificent back-end work, since they can’t see it directly!
 For non-technical people, the reality is that the UI will cause much more impact.

-This article aims to provide you with a simple guide of how to efficiently prototype a front-end application using React.
+This article aims to provide you with a simple guide on how to efficiently prototype a front-end application using React.
 The information you will find here has been compiled during several years of consulting work and contains feedback from many clients.